GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/02.411-420/06.Blest-Be-the-Tie/docs.md

 ---
+title: |
-title: 416.
-Blest Be the Tie
+    416. Blest Be the Tie - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 416.
+Blest Be the Tie.
+Blest be the tie that binds Our hearts in Christian love!
+The fellowship of kindred minds Is like to that above.
+    keywords:  |
-    keywords: Christ in Song, Blest Be the Tie, Blest be the tie that binds ,
+        Christ in Song, adventhymnals, advent hymnals, Blest Be the Tie, Blest be the tie that binds .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 416. BLEST BE THE TIE
+####  Christ in Song,

 ```txt
 1.